huttadam/API-Webserver-Travel-Plan/README.md

 ### R1 - Identify the problem you are trying to solve with this app

  The Tourism and Travel industries since the re-opening of countries borders for tourists since the COVID-19 pandemic are experiencing a a huge spike in popularity and income.
 These industries have always been strong and especially since the availability of the internet, it has made travel destinaton information a lot easier to access and utilize.
 The problem with all this new information is that it can be difficult to manage and keep track of what you actually want to do and where you want to go.
-There are so many many travel blogs/vlogs to consume, planning and packing  before travelling that you can lose track of your goals before or on a trip.
+There are so many travel blogs/vlogs to consume, planning and packing  before travelling that you can lose track of your goals before or on a trip.

  As a keen traveller myself, I have experienced a lot of frustration trying to gather information about an activity/monument/restaurant and if is acheiveable to visit when you are in the same city or country as it.
-Whether your on a strict time-frame, jet-lagged or have lost a lot of time due to unforseen events, the frustration is compounded in trying to remember the crucial information about this activity. e.g. What website you visited?, What video you watched?
+Whether your on a strict time-frame, jet-lagged or have lost a lot of time due to unforseen events, the frustration is compounded in trying to remember the crucial information about this activity. e.g. What website you your read about it?, What video you watched?
 Where exactly it was?
 Why was it special ? is it really worth it?
 Its often that after I left left a destination,  I experience thoughts of ..
 I was supposed to go ... , Why didnt I see ... .

  My API webserver attempts to solve this disorganization and stress revolved around travel and give the user the ability to track, add, sort, and update the information they have researched to ultimately improve the planning and decision-making around the travel experience and make the most of the users time travelling.
 In addition, the user is also able to gather ideas and be an inspiration for other users.
 The API webserver will have a feature for the public and account holders to view other users activities (minus personal information) and gather inspiration from them.
 Account holders are also able to leave comments on activities and gather additional information about potential activities.